vicramon/vim-tutorial/chapters/motions.md

 `t<character>` moves you to the spot immediately before the next occurrence of `<character>` (think "t is till")

-<div><textarea>
-Type tb on the beginning of this line.

-Type ; to go to the next b.
-Type , to go to the previous b.

-Type t. to go to the first . on this line

-Type t) to go to the first ) on this line

-Type ta to go to the first a on this line
-</textarea></div>

 `f` and `t` are some of the most useful motions.
 You'll see their true power once we combine them with actions in future chapters.